 Now consider the case of a link failure.
-A failed link divides the DFS tree into two parts, which we term the upper and lower sections.
+A failed link divides the tree into two parts, which we term the upper and lower sections.
 The upper section contains the root of the tree.
-At the time of the failure, the nodes at either end of the link detect the absence of the pilot tone and loop back from the failed link.
+At the time of the failure, the switches at either end of the link detect the absence of the pilot tone (P) and loop back from the failed link.
 For the upper part of the tree, the resulting flow of traffic is equivalent to a collection routing on a subset of the network.
-For the lower part of the tree, the flow becomes cyclic, preserving the majority of the traffic in the fibers until restoration completes and exerting "back pressure" through collision avoidance as necessary.
+For the lower part of the tree, the flow becomes cyclic, preserving the majority of the traffic in the fibers until restoration completes and exerting "back pressure" through the existing collision avoidance protocol as necessary.

-As shown in the Section 3, at least one link outside the tree crosses between the upper and lower parts of the tree.
+As shown in the discussion of our routing, at least one link outside the tree crosses between the upper and lower parts of the tree.
 The protocol must select exactly one of these links through which to effect recovery, and must do so in a distributed fashion.
-Only links to ancestor nodes in the upper part represent viable alternatives for this selection process.
+Only links to ancestor switches in the upper part represent viable alternatives for this selection process.
 As the upper part of the tree can continue to collect traffic without modification, we choose to initiate recovery from the lower part.
-Detection of the link failure in the lower part occurs first at the node at the end of the failed link and propagates along the collection route using a failure signal similar to that used for pilot tones (either in-band or sub-carrier multiplexed).
+Detection of the link failure in the lower part occurs first at the switch at the end of the failed link and propagates along the collection route through a reserved failure marker (F) similar to that used for pilot tones (either in-band or sub-carrier multiplexed).

-As detection of a failure propagates from node to node, each node must decide whether or not it can effect recovery.
-In order to prevent nodes from attempting to recover through ancestors in the lower part of the tree, nodes are required to suppress such recovery when they detect a failure.
-This suppression is accomplished by asserting a suppression signal over all non-tree descendant links.
-Due to the triangle inequality, these suppression signals typically arrive at a node before the node detects a failure.
+As detection of a failure propagates from switch to switch, each switch must decide whether or not it can effect recovery.
+In order to prevent switches from attempting to recover through ancestors in the lower part of the tree, switches are required to suppress such recovery when they detect a failure.
+This suppression is accomplished by asserting a suppression marker (S) over all non-tree descendant links.
+Owing to the triangle inequality, these suppression markers typically arrive at a switch before the switch detects a failure.
 However, such may not always be the case, and a tunable electronic delay element is necessary to guarantee proper suppression.

 Consider the propagation of the failure along the collection route.
-A simple timing analysis demonstrates that failures must not be propagated downstream until a node has decided that it cannot realize recovery itself.
-Consider a series of nodes below a link (or node) failure.
-Before deciding to splice in a non-tree ancestor link, a node must wait to guarantee that suppression of such links has been asserted and must also wait to ensure that no node upstream has already recovered.
-As the recovery decision process requires at least some input from the node immediately upstream, part of this delay cannot be overlapped with the delay at that node.
-This component of the delay thus accumulates along the path below a cut, requiring that nodes delay based on the global structure of the collection route rather than on purely local constraints.
+A simple timing analysis demonstrates that failures must not be propagated downstream until a switch has decided that it cannot realize recovery itself.
+Consider a series of switches below a link (or node) failure.
+Before deciding to splice in a non-tree ancestor link, a switch must wait to guarantee that suppression of such links has been asserted and must also wait to ensure that no switch upstream has already recovered.
+As the recovery decision process requires at least some input from the switch immediately upstream, part of this delay cannot be overlapped with the delay at that switch.
+This component of the delay thus accumulates along the path below a cut, requiring that switches delay based on the global structure of the collection route rather than on purely local constraints.